mahopman/Faithful_Features/README.md

 To run, just run main.py!
 If you want to generate a reasoning dataset, you'll need to initialize an open ai api key for dataset_curation.py.
-Otherwise, you can reuse reasonings.csv for generate_experiment.py and only need a GoodFire api key.
+Otherwise, you can reuse reasonings.csv (default behavior) for experiment_generation.py and only need a GoodFire api key.